Omarx10850/aws-network-monitoring-project/README.md

 | Zabbix Agent | Network monitoring agent |

 ---
-*This project is built incrementally across 11 phases.
+*This project is built incrementally across 11 phases, for ease of development.
 Each phase adds a new layer of infrastructure, automation, or observability.*